whchien/ai-trader/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3 (GPL-3.0).
 See the [LICENSE](LICENSE) file for details.